 - Check references.
 If they have a pet or have had one recently in the past – ask the name of their veterinarian and contact them.

 - Make a contract.
 Create a mutually agreed upon contract.

 - Be willing to take your pet back if the placement does not work out.

 If you are unsuccessful in re-homing your pet, you can surrender your pet to your local animal shelter.
 Most shelters screen potential adopters to make sure that they will be able to provide a safe, responsible, and loving home for your pet.

 Even if your pet does qualify for entrance into a “no-kill” shelter and there is space available, there are no guarantees that the shelter will take your pet.
 Most “no-kill” shelters are limited admission and reserve the right reject an animal they deem unfit for adoption.
 Rules and regulations vary in every shelter, and so do the conditions.
 Make sure that any shelter you bring your animal to has a reputation for humane conditions and successful adoptions.
 Shelters should not be your worst option but ideally, not your first option.

-Unfortunately not all animals are considered adoptable.
-Some animals may be disqualified from the adoption program by obvious signs of disease, physical disability that seriously impacts quality of life, or those that demonstrate significant aggression.
-Additionally, information provided by the owner on the condition, temperament, or behavior of his/her pet may result in a recommendation of euthanasia if the pet is to be left in our care.
+Unfortunately not all pets are considered adoptable.
+Some pets may not qualify for the adoption program due to health or behavioral conditions that seriously impact quality of life, or due to significant aggression that endangers others.
 We will try to provide you with as much information as possible at the time of intake to give you the opportunity to make the best choice for you and your pet before you relinquish to us.
-However, keep in mind, the shelter environment is stressful and your pet may react quite differently than they have in a home environment.
-We cannot make any guarantees about placing your pet.
+Keep in mind that the shelter environment is very stressful and your pet may behave quite differently than they have in a home environment.